iamharleen/CMPE272Project/README.md

 * [/views/*] - Client side express java script files
 * [/js/*] - jQuery files to render images on Client

+* [django] - The Web framework for perfectionists with deadlines.
 ## Technology Used
 --------------
 Following technologies have been used in order to develop this project